 Call your emergency vet clinic to let them know what has happened and that your cat requires urgent veterinary attention.

 Stay calm and follow any instructions that may be given to you by the veterinary professional on the phone.
 Then bring your injured cat to the emergency animal center as quickly and safely as possible.

 Treating a Broken Leg

 When you arrive at your veterinary hospital your vet will begin emergency treatment which may include intravenous fluids, pain relief, and/or ventilation.
 Once your cat is stable and comfortable the vet will explain the various treatment options available, and advise you on which treatment will be best for your pet.

-Your vet may recommend non-surgical treatments such as cage rest, a casts or a splint, to help your cat's broken leg heal, but in many cases surgery will be required.
-If your cat's injury is complex, a veterinary surgeon may be called in to perform the operation.
+Your vet may recommend non-surgical treatments such as cage rest, casts, or a splint, to help your cat's broken leg heal, but in many cases, surgery will be required.
+If your cat's injury is complex, a veterinary surgeon may be called in to operate.